trueos/trueos-docs/trueos-handbook/using.rst

 Wireless Adapters
 -----------------

 If your wireless interface does not automatically associate with a wireless network, you probably need to configure a wireless profile that contains the security settings required by the wireless network.
-Double-click the wireless icon in the system tray or highlight the wireless interface displayed in the "Devices" tab of Network Manager and click the "Configure" button. :numref:`Figure %s: Wireless Configuration <network6>` demonstrates that this system's wireless interface is currently associated with the wireless network listed in the "Configured Network Profiles" section.
+Double-click the wireless icon in the system tray or highlight the wireless interface displayed in the "Devices" tab of Network Manager and click the "Configure" button.
+:numref:`Figure %s: Wireless Configuration <network6>` demonstrates
+that this system's wireless interface is currently associated with the wireless network listed in the "Configured Network Profiles" section.

 .. _network6:

 .. figure:: images/network6.png

 To associate with a wireless network, click the "Scan" button to receive the list of possible wireless networks to connect to.
-Highlight the network you wish to associate with and click the "Add Selected" button.
+Highlight the network you wish to associate with and click the "+Add Selected" button.
 If the network requires authentication, a pop-up window will prompt you for the authentication details.
 Input the values required by the network then click the "Close" button.
 TrueOS® will add an entry for the network in the "Configured Network Profiles" section.

-If the network is hidden, click the "Add Hidden" button, input the name of the network in the pop-up window, and click "OK".
+If the network is hidden, click the "+Add Hidden" button, input the name of the network in the pop-up window, and click "OK".

 If you add multiple networks, use the arrow keys to place them in the desired connection order.
-TrueOS® will try to connect to the first profile in the list and will move down the list in order if it is unable to connect.
+TrueOS® will try to connect to the first profile in the list and will move down the list, in order, if it is unable to connect.
 When finished, click the "Apply" button.
 A pop-up message will indicate that TrueOS® is restarting the network.
 If all went well, there should be an IP address and status of "associated" when you hover over the wireless icon in the system tray.
 If this is not the case, double-check for typos in your configuration values and read the section on :ref:`Troubleshooting Network Settings`.

 TrueOS® supports the types of authentication shown in :numref:`Figure %s: Configuring Wireless Authentication Settings <network7>`.
-You can access this screen (and change your authentication settings) by highlighting an entry in the "Configured Network Profiles" section and clicking the "Edit" button.
+You can access this screen, and change your authentication settings, by highlighting an entry in the "Configured Network Profiles" section and clicking the "Edit" button.

 .. _network7:

 .. figure:: images/network7.png

-This screen allows you to configure the following types of wireless security:
+This screen allows you to configure the following types of wireless
+security:

 * **Disabled:** if the network is open, no additional configuration is required.

 * **WEP:** this type of network can be configured to use either a hex or a plaintext key and Network Manager will automatically select the type of key that it has detected.
 If you click "WEP" then the "Configure" button, you will see the screen shown in :numref:`Figure %s: WEP Security Settings <network8>`.
-Type the key into both network key boxes.
+  Type the key into both "Network Key" boxes.
 If the key is complex, check the "Show Key" box to make sure that the passwords are correct and that they match.
-Uncheck this box when you are finished to replace the characters in the key with the
-  "*" symbol.
-A wireless access point that uses WEP can store up to 4 keys and the number in the key index indicates which key you wish to use.
+Uncheck this box when you are finished to replace the characters in the key with bullets.
+A wireless access point that uses WEP can store up to 4 keys and the number in the "key index" indicates which key you wish to use.

 * **WPA Personal:** this type of network uses a plaintext key.
 If you click "WPA Personal" then the "Configure" button, you will see the screen shown in
   :numref:`Figure %s: WPA Personal Security Settings <network9>`.
 Type in the key twice to verify it.
 If the key is complex, you can check the "Show Key" box to make sure the passwords match.

 * **WPA Enterprise:** if you click "WPA Enterprise" then the "Configure" button, you will see the screen shown in :numref:`Figure %s: WPA Enterprise Security Settings <network10>`.
-Select the authentication method ("EAP-TLS", "EAP-TTLS", or "EAP-PEAP"), input the EAP identity, browse for the CA certificate, client certificate and private key file, and input and verify the password.
+  Select the "EAP Authentication Method", input the EAP identity, browse for the CA certificate, client certificate and private key file, and input and verify the password.

-.. note:: if you are unsure which type of encryption is being used, ask the person who setup the wireless router.
+.. note:: If you are unsure which type of encryption is being used, ask the person who setup the wireless router.
 They should also be able to give you the value of any of the settings seen in these configuration screens.

 .. _network8: